freeciv/freeciv-web/README.md

  vagrant ssh
  ```

+The Vagrant guest machine will mount the Freeciv-web source repository in the /vagrant directory.
 Note that running Freeciv-web using Vagrant requires about 4Gb of memory
 and 3 Gb of harddisk space.